kubeshop/testkube-docs/docs/articles/argocd-integration.md

 `https://git.example.com/org/test-repository.git` repository.
 A values file at `/charts/testkube-agent/values.yaml` in this repository is used to configure the Helm installation of the Agent.

+#### Connecting the Agent to a Control Plane

-If you want to connect the Agent to a Testkube Control Plane, your values file will require at least the following properties:
+If you want to connect the Agent to a Testkube Control Plane (for storing results, troubleshooting, etc), your values file will require at least the following properties:

 ```yaml
 testkube-api: